pdee/pdee/doc/commands-python-mode.rst

 -------------
 Mark class at point.

+With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.
 Returns beginning and end positions of marked area, a cons.

 py-mark-def-or-class
 --------------------
 Mark def-or-class at point.

+With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.
 Returns beginning and end positions of marked area, a cons.

 py-mark-line